haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/global_extensibility_features.md

 Attribute types fall into three general categories:

-* <b>EAV (Entity-Attribute-Value) attributes</b> are site-specific attributes that you can define for a local site using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %}.
+* <b>EAV (Entity-Attribute-Value) attributes</b> are site-specific attributes that you can define for a local site using the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 * <b>Custom attributes</b> are a subset of EAV attributes.
 Objects that use EAV attributes typically store values in several MySQL tables.
 The Customer and {% glossarytooltip 8d40d668-4996-4856-9f81-b1386cf4b14f %}Catalog{% endglossarytooltip %} modules use EAV attributes.